 This twisted donut was nothing short of magical.
 Kkwabaegi can be found in any Korean bakery, and it’s a popular street food that continues to flourish due to its immense popularity.
 It’s coated in cinnamon sugar, and Mandu serves it with ricotta cream and peach goodness for all your dipping needs.
 Words can’t even begin to describe how good this dessert was.
 It’s a must try, along with any of the MILKCULT gelato or sorbets available.

-For those of you looking to indulge, they’re currently open for patio dining Monday through Sunday from 5-9PM.
-Not sure about eating out yet?
-They gotchu NOM fam.
-Enjoy their incredible food in the comfort of your home via contactless pickup and delivery here.
 For more on DC eats, check out this tab, and keep an eye out for more coming your way.
-We update the Nomtastic Foods blog daily so there’s always something new to see.
+We update the Nomtastic Foods blog several times a week so there’s always something new to see.
 Until next time, friends – eat all the things!